Category: Blog

 Make Enrollment Effortless

-The job customers need done: Join your program without friction or complicated processes.
+Join your program without friction or complicated processes.

 Reduce barriers to entry by requiring only essential information—name and phone number or email suffice for most programs.
 Long forms with excessive fields create drop-off.
 Consider automatic enrollment where customers receive program benefits immediately and can provide additional details later if they choose.